 We propose some simple design rules for encoding multi-lingual texts for flexibility of further automatic processing.
 Our main recommendation is to include the available descriptive information with the data, and to use symbolic markup conventions.
-These rules have been applied successfully to the first steps of compiling a multi-lingual dictionary.
+We report on the successful application of these rules in the first steps of compiling a multi-lingual dictionary.